flessner/project-htv/README.md

 # Project "HTV"

-This was a student project I wrote around 2019-2020 for a local semiconductor testing company called HTV in Bensheim.
+This was a student project I wrote around 2019-2020 for a local semiconductor testing company [HTV GmbH](https://www.htv-gmbh.de/) in Bensheim.

 The project consists of an [AWS Lambda](https://aws.amazon.com/pm/lambda/) function hosting a ML image classification model, classifying 3 different image "types" (Eisen-Nickel, Nachverzinnt, Kupfer).
 The model was trained with [Tensorflow](https://www.tensorflow.org/) in Python, however, it was served with JavaScript.